robert-altwasser/umi-processing/Readme.md

 This file has to give the paths to different annotation files.
 Especially important are

+- general:
+    - defines key paths to run the pipeline
+    - `control`: Are control samples present?
+If `True`, `EBFilter` will be performed.
+(See section [EB filter](#EB filter)).
+The names of the control samples should be stored in a plain text file.
+The location of the plain text file should be given as `edit: normals: /Path`.

+- reference:
+    - paths to the reference genome and annotation files
 - readstructure: This has to be adjusted to the run. see below
-- region file: make sure you have the correct target file
+- region_file: make sure you have the correct target file
 - picard-> memoryusage: Adjust for bigger datasets

 ### Readstructure